 Once you have all of the pieces in place, you’ll need to track your progress and adjust your plan accordingly.
 The best way to do this is to set measurable marketing goals and track your results regularly.

 Why You Need a Marketing Plan For Your Law Firm

 There are many reasons why you need a marketing plan for your law firm.
 First and foremost, a well-crafted law firm marketing plan will help you focus your limited time and resources on the activities that will have the biggest impact on your business.

 Second, a law firm marketing plan can help you track your progress and see whether or not you’re on track to achieve your business goals.
 This is important because it allows you to make changes to your plan as needed.

 Finally, a law firm marketing plan can help you build credibility with clients.
 When you have a solid plan in place, prospects will see that you’re serious about your practice and that you’re willing to invest the time and resources necessary to succeed.

 Law Firm Marketing Plan Basics

-A typical law firm marketing plan template includes the following components:
+A typical lawyer marketing plan template includes the following components: